singh04ayush/Imagify/README.md

 # Create .env file in the server Folder

-#Add the required MongoDb URL and other important URL in the .env folder
+# Add the required MongoDb URL and other important URL in the .env folder

 # Start the server
-npm run dev
+npm run server
 ```

 ### 3. Frontend Setup